Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-White Amur are now widely distributed throughout the state in ponds and man-made lakes, but it is not abundant in any location.
+Widely distributed throughout the state in ponds and man-made lakes, but it is not abundant in any location.
 Commercial fishermen report rare catches of White Amur from the Mississippi and Missouri rivers.
-The White Amur is primarily a big river fish and has been found in the Mississippi and Missouri rivers.
-As it often escapes from ponds and impoundments where it is stocked, the White Amur has also occasionally been found in Iowa’s interior rivers and streams, including streams in the Skunk, lower Iowa, Maquoketa and Winnebago river watersheds.
+Primarily a big river fish, it has been found in the Mississippi and Missouri rivers.
+It often escapes from ponds and impoundments where it is stocked and has also occasionally been found in Iowa’s interior rivers and streams, including streams in the Skunk, lower Iowa, Maquoketa and Winnebago river watersheds.

 Aquatic macrophytes, and since they are voracious feeders, they are used for control of nuisance aquatic vegetation in small lakes and pond.
 They are not effective in controlling filamentous algae (moss) or duckweed problems in ponds.